Miss Baek poster

 The inciting incident occurs at 12 minutes when Baek encounters Ji-eun, a young girl with visible bruises and injuries, at the convenience store and recognizes signs of severe abuse..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Baek makes the active choice to intervene, taking Ji-eun to the hospital and beginning the process of trying to save her from her abusive mother and boyfriend., moving from reaction to action.
+This reveals the protagonist's commitment to Baek makes the active choice to intervene, taking Ji-eun to the hospital and beginning the process of trying to save her from her abusive mother and boyfriend., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: Ji-eun is returned to her abusive mother by the authorities despite evidence, as Baek's criminal record undermines her credibility and the system fails the child., fundamentally raising what's at risk.
+Notably, this crucial beat False defeat: Ji-eun is returned to her abusive mother by the authorities despite evidence, as Baek's criminal record undermines her credibility and the system fails the child., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (75% through) represents the emotional nadir.
 Here, Ji-eun is hospitalized in critical condition after a severe beating.
-Baek faces the devastating reality that the system has completely failed, and the child may die., demonstrates the protagonist at their lowest point.
+Baek faces the devastating reality that the system has completely failed, and the child may die., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Baek chooses to take direct action, synthesizing her street knowledge and fierce protective instinct to confront the abusers and ensure Ji-eun's safety by any means necessary., demonstrating the transformation achieved throughout the journey.